Jules-Ruby-Dev/emerging-trends-project/README.md

 ## How it works

 1. **Auth** — Users sign up / sign in via Supabase.
 The JWT is stored client-side by the Supabase JS client.
 2. **Chat** — Each message is sent to `/chat` with the JWT in the `Authorization` header.
-The backend validates the token, fetches relevant memories from ChromaDB, and calls the OpenAI API to generate a reply.
+The backend validates the token, fetches relevant memories from ChromaDB, and calls the local Ollama API to generate a reply.
 3. **Memory** — Both sides of every conversation are embedded and stored in ChromaDB.
 On subsequent turns the most relevant past exchanges are retrieved and injected into the system prompt, giving Aria "long-term memory".
 4. **AR** — The Three.js scene renders a simple 3-D avatar in the browser.
 On supported devices (Chrome on Android) the **Start AR** button triggers a WebXR `immersive-ar` session so the avatar appears overlaid on the real world.